 Starfire giggled at the pair, who hadn't played games in a while.
 For one, the Titan's computers had been down for a few days as Cyborg updated them.
 But as the two grew older, they found more "adult" activities to occupy themselves with.
 They spent most of their free time enjoying Jump City's nightlife, though they were still up for a few rounds of the latest Mega-Monkeys now and then.

 Raven moved into the kitchen calmly as she prepared a cup of tea and some fruit for a light lunch.
-As she worked, she caught a glimpse of her reflection in the surface of the refrigerator and her eyes lingered a little longer than usual.
+As she worked, she caught a glimpse of her reflection in the glass of the microwave and her eyes lingered a little longer than usual.
 What had caught her attention was her hair—it was getting long, almost brushing her shoulders.
 It was time for a trim.
 This afternoon, perhaps, she thought.

 Since she usually spent so little time looking at her image, she allowed herself a few extra moments to study her face.
 It had matured since she joined the Titans, which was, of course, to be expected.
 Though she always acted the most mature of the Titans, she was actually the youngest member of the team; she was about to turn twenty-one in a couple of weeks.
 Five years as a titan, she thought.
 She had always acted like an adult, but now she finally looked the part—her cheeks had lost their round shape and had become more angular, her jaw more defined, and her features more prominent.